This is an extract from my book TRENCH ART.

 The match container is an oval cylinder made from a piece of copper joined at the front under the penny by a seam of solder; it has a curved piece of copper for the base.

-The penny is cut to an oval and smoothed; the 6 of the date 1916 is partly lost.
+The penny is cut to an oval and smoothed; the last digit of the date is blurred - most likely 1917.

 The letters of the inscription appear to be done by hand rather than stamped.